 How do you know if paint is cured?

 To test if your paint has fully cured, press your fingernail or a knife gently onto the coating.
 If it leaves an indent, then you know that your paint is not fully cured.
 If, however, there is no indent and the surface remains hard, then you can be confident that your paint has cured.

 How long does Lick paint take to dry?

 We advise leaving between 2-4 hours before you start painting your second coat.
 Once your second coat has been applied, your paint will take about 24 hours to dry.
 But like we've said, this doesn't mean the job is done just yet!

 It's not always an exact science.
-Factors like whether you've plastered, the temperature of your room, or even the weather can affect how long your paint takes to cure, but depending on moisture levels and heat, our paint takes 5-10 days to cure fully.
+Factors like whether you've plastered, the temperature of your room, or even the weather can affect how long your paint takes to cure, but depending on moisture levels and heat, Lick paint takes 5-10 days to cure fully.

 If, for example, your painting conditions are hot with high moisture (like in a bathroom), then both drying and curing time can take longer.
 In this case, we'd allow 7-10 days for your paint to fully cure.

 Whereas, if the room you are painting is hot and dry (hello, toasty living room), both drying and curing time can be much faster.
 We'd recommend 5-7 days.

 Whatever the environment, we'd recommend waiting 5-10 days before you put any objects directly against your walls or hang any paintings.
 If your paint is not fully cured, it might stick to these surfaces or peel off.

 Does paint dry quicker in heat or cold?